donquixote2u/NODEMCU-LUA-OTA-ESP8266/README.md

 I have removed his initial config using the ESP8266 as a server, and the relevant lua code from the ESP8266 manifest; so my version requires the s.txt config file resident on the ESP8266 to be initialise correctly when loaded onto the ESP8266.

-The following documentation is  retained verbatim from Rolands version, but steps1-3 are no longer used; instead, edit s.txt appropriately.
+The following documentation is  retained pretty much verbatim from Rolands version, apart from ESP8266 init steps which are no longer used; instead, edit s.txt appropriately.

 ![alt tag](https://raw.githubusercontent.com/kovi44/NODEMCU-LUA-OTA-ESP8266/master/screenshots/gui_edit.png)